Limited voting: Practice and issues

 Charles Seymour in Electoral Reform in England and Wales explained the reaction of the Liberals of Birmingham after the limited vote was enacted.

 The Liberals of Birmingham realized that if they were to retain the third seat, their vote must be divided economically between the three candidates.

 To prevent waste of votes, an organization must be built up which could control absolutely the choice of the elector; and each elector must vote invariably as he was told.
-The success of the Birmingham organization, which soon became known as the Caucus was unbroken and no Conservative candidate was returned.
+The success of the Birmingham organization, which soon became known as the Caucus, was unbroken and no Conservative candidate was returned.
 It was copied in many other constituencies and inaugurated a new era in the development of party electoral machinery, the effect of which upon the representative system has been profound.

 Under single voting in 3-seat district (such as Single non-transferable voting), with the same (likely) voting behavior -- 31,000 Liberal voters and 15,000 Conservative voters -- it seems likely that the Conservatives would have filled one seat if they had run just one candidate.
 If the Conservative party ran two candidates, it is likely Liberals would win all three seats as under Limited voting.

+Types of Limited Voting

+An PR expert described the two types of limited voting: